Save up to $1,322 on our trips! Limited spots. Book Now.

-10 Non-Touristy Things to Do in Switzerland
+10 Unique Things to Do and See in Switzerland

 On the surface, Switzerland may seem all smooth chocolate, tasty cheeses and glorious mountaintops but beneath all that, there are plenty of odd and unusual sights to see that are off the beaten track.

-H.R Giger Museum
+HR Giger Museum

 Definitely not on the tourist trail is a museum dedicated to H.R Giger, the brain who gave us the dual-mouthed aliens in the Alien series.
 Found in the medieval cheese-making town of Gruyères, the museum is a fantastic, if not rather weird, trip through the brain of Giger.
+With another instalment of the movie franchise recently released, these horrific designs continue to capture the imagination.

-1. Anna Göldi Museum
+Anna Göldi Museum

 Museum